ValkyrieIntelligence/vlk-associate-tutorials/model_practice/boosting_regressors.md

 1. Clone the repository if you haven't done so before ` git clone git@github.com:ValkyrieIntelligence/vlk-associate-tutorials`

-   If you have cloned the repo before, pull in the changes from the main branch `git pull origin`
+   If you have cloned the repo before, pull in the changes from the `master` branch `git pull origin`

 2. From the repo checkout your own branch